YohannesTz/Pikslate/README.md

 # Video rendering support (Experimental ⚠️)
-rendering video is supported now experimentally. you will need ``ffmpeg`` installed and set up correctly. it creates a folder called ``/frames`` in the current folder, so you might need to clean it up if you already have one. using 200 for the width and 100 height is recommended.
+rendering video is supported now experimentally. you will need ``ffmpeg`` installed and set up correctly. it creates a folder called ``/frames`` in the current folder, so you might need to clean it up if you already have one. using 200 for the width and 100 height is recommended. see the video preview [here](https://youtu.be/k_dENDhWErA)

 ```bash
 ./Pikslate --url=/path/to/your/video/location/samplevideo.mp4 --width=200 --height=100